Bhagavat19/BlueOptima-Assigment/README.md

                            I have completed this task successfully and attached the file in the repo.
 Please download it and check.

-Your feedback and suggestion will help me learn and grow further.
+Your feedback and suggestion will help me to learn and grow further.

 Thanks !!